TilloTech/Tillo-Tech-Test/dotnet/README.md

 - Validate:
   - Sufficient funds for withdrawals/transfers
   - Valid amount (positive, within limits)
-  - Required fields are provided
+  - Required fields

-### 3. Transaction History Table Enhancements
-- Add column sorting (ascending/descending) for all columns
-- Add filters for:
-    - Date range
-    - Transaction type
-    - Amount range
-    - Status
-- Allow multiple filters to be applied simultaneously - `Bonus`
-- Update results dynamically as filters change

-### 4. Pagination - `Bonus`
-- Add features:
-  - Configurable page size
-  - Navigation controls
-  - Page indicators
-  - Total count
-- Maintain pagination state during:
-  - Sorting
-  - Filtering
-  - Data refresh
-- Optimize for performance with large datasets

-### 5. Implement RESTful APIs - `Bonus`
+### 3. Implement RESTful APIs - `Bonus`
-- No need for authentication and authorization
+<sup>*No need for authentication and authorization*</sup>
+- Create API(s) for the transaction simulation features
-- Refactor your code to use these APIs
+- Refactor the transaction simulation features to use these APIs
-- Create API endpoints for:
-  - Retrieving transaction history with filtering and pagination
-  - Creating new transactions (deposit/withdrawal/transfer)
-  - Getting account balances and transaction details
 - Implement proper API versioning
 - Add API documentation using Swagger/OpenAPI - `optional`

 ## Evaluation Criteria
-- Code quality and organization
+- Use of appropriate architectural and design patterns (e.g. SOLID principles, dependency injection, clean code)
-- Security considerations
+- Security considerations and fintech security best practices

-- Performance optimization approaches
-- Understanding of financial transaction requirements
-- Testing methodology
-- Architectural decisions
-- Problem-solving approach
+> [!NOTE]
+> It shouldn't take you more than 24 hours to complete.

 Have fun coding! 🚀